brendanmcc02/film-rec/notes.md

 * Think about ways to add **interpretation**, e.g. *"because you liked 1980s rom-coms..."*.
 This adds a layer of sophistication to your recommender system and increases users trust in the recommendations

-## For the potential future
-1. **Collaborative filtering:** can be introduced by asking other people to upload their imdb/letterboxd data. (reddit post, social media post, asking friends).
-2. account creation, cookies. users can add to their IMDb/letterboxd watchlist through the website (integrate them somehow)
-3. **Diversify** dataset: add directors, actors, country, language, etc.
-4. accommodate users without imdb/letterboxd account, they can search a DB and rate films on the website, user profile generated from their ratings

 ## Data Collection

 You could use tmdb api directly, or use these python libraries: